Consultant Support

 Do you have experience working with strategy consultancies?

 Yes.
-We have worked alongside telecoms and technology strategy consultancies, regulatory economics firms and public policy advisors on a range of engagements including market entry assessments, regulatory submissions, expert reports and infrastructure investment analysis.
+We have worked alongside telecoms and technology strategy consultancies, regulatory economics firms and public policy advisors on a range of engagements including market entry assessments, regulatory submissions, expert reports, spectrum auction design and infrastructure investment analysis.
 We understand the consultancy delivery model and how legal input needs to fit within it.